https

 and "effortlessly" swap from nginx to caddy without actually any real

-sysadmin effort beyond a podman stop
+sysadmin effort beyond a podman stop/podman run (which also leaves

 me a quick path to rolling back to the working version.)
 Yes, this is